trane-project/trane-project.github.io/src/blog/semi_literate_programming.md

 ## Rules of Semi-Literate Programming

+- This shouldn't even have to be said, but comments should be written in clear language free of grammar and spelling mistakes.
 - Comments explaining the why of a section of code are more important than comments answering what or how.
 However, there's still use for the latter.
 They allow a reader to quickly skim what a section of code does without having to read a line of code.
 Below is an example from Trane's